 Electric Underfloor Heating Systems – Collection Guide

 Explore electric underfloor heating system families by floor finish, installation type, build-up and room use.
-This collection guide is designed to help you move quickly from system overview to the right products, related guides and supporting accessories.
+This guide page is designed to help you move quickly from electric underfloor heating overview to the right products, related guides, running-cost pages and supporting accessories.

 Quick collection tip:

 Start with the floor finish and installation style.
-Tiled floors often point to mats, loose wire or DCM-PRO.
-Floating laminate, wood and vinyl floors usually point toward foil or carbon film.
-Concrete and planned build-ups often point toward in-screed systems.
+Tiled floors often point to StickyMat & EcoFloor, loose wire or DCM-PRO.
+Floating laminate, engineered wood and some vinyl floors usually point toward foil heating or carbon film heating.
+Concrete floors and planned build-ups often point toward in-screed electric underfloor heating.

 Quick Electric Underfloor Heating Calculator

 Use this simple calculator to estimate a sensible starting wattage and a rough running-cost ceiling for your room.
-It is a useful collection tool for narrowing down system families before moving into the right product and guide pages.
+It is a useful collection tool for narrowing down electric underfloor heating options before moving into the right products and guide pages.
+It is not a substitute for a full design, but it helps answer early buyer questions such as which underfloor heating, what is the best type of underfloor heating system and electric underfloor heating design.

 Floor area 12m²